BattModels/Diffthermo_OCV_paper/README.md

 See [`example_graphite_OCV.ipynb`](examples/example_graphite_OCV.ipynb) under folder `examples` as a quick example.

-If you want to learn more on the method, please refer to the paper "Open-Circuit Voltage Models Should Be Thermodynamically Consistent", https://pubs.acs.org/doi/10.1021/acs.jpclett.3c03129
+If you want to learn more on the method, please refer to the paper "Open-Circuit Voltage Models Should Be Thermodynamically Consistent", https://pubs.acs.org/doi/10.1021/acs.jpclett.3c03129, or the code walk-through recording at https://drive.google.com/file/d/1PhCyvpmG28VjrClAviWHXVTnlqQScGIM/view?usp=sharing.

 ## Folders In This Repo